tatumio/doc/docs/rpc/evm-blockchains/arbitrum-rpc-documentation/archival-information/debug_tracecall.md

   * `gasPrice`: (Optional) The gas price for the call.
 Example: `"0x9184e72a000"`
   * `value`: (Optional) The value to be transferred during the call.
 Example: `"0x9184e72a"`
   * `data`: (Optional) The input data for the call, encoded as a hexadecimal string.
 Example: `"0x606060..."`
-* `blockNumber`: The block number for which the call should be traced.
+* `blockNumber`: The block number as a hexadecimal string for which the call should be traced.
 Example: `"0x1b4"`

 ### Return Object